 The soundfont file format has been made publicly available, and as a result lots of software can use them and they’re widely available, both for purchase and free of charge/licensing.
 The quality of soundfonts available varies widely, and one person’s specific needs may differ from another’s, so I recommend searching out and trying as many as you can.
-I’ve tried to provide a healthy selection of free soundfonts in the OS image above.
-You can also easily modify soundfonts – not just the raw audio samples, but how they are played and even how they can be modulated by your controller – using various editors.
-I highly recommend Polyphone for this purpose.
-You can even create your own soundfonts from scratch!
+The SquishBox comes with a healthy selection of free soundfonts, which you can also download in the soundfonts collection above.
+You can also easily modify soundfonts – not just the raw audio samples, but how they are played and even how they can be modulated by your controller – using various editors such as Polyphone.

 The series of lesson videos below teach you how to write your own bank files and patches to get the sounds and functionality you need out of your SquishBox: